wadaniel/korali/examples/hierarchical.bayesian/12.hierarchical.latent.variables/README.rst

     e = korali.Experiment()

 **Problem Setup:**
-To solve a hierarchical problem with latent variables, we tell Korali that :code:`HierarchicalLatentCustom` is the problem type.
+To solve a hierarchical problem with latent variables, we tell Korali that :code:`HierarchicalCustom` is the problem type.

 .. code-block:: python

-    e["Problem"]["Type"] = "Bayesian/Latent/HierarchicalLatentCustom"
+    e["Problem"]["Type"] = "Bayesian/Latent/HierarchicalCustom"

 We then define the conditional log likelihood functions, i.e. :math:`p(x | \theta)`, one for each individual.
 For this, there is a trap that Python has set out for us: Beware of